jxmesito/Pen-Testing-Live-Targets/README.md

 Vulnerability #1: Insecure Direct Object Reference (IDOR)

-Description: We can insert numbers into the salesperson ID in the URL to access pages that are not normally accessible from the main menu.
++ We can insert numbers into the salesperson ID in the URL to access pages that are not normally accessible from the main menu.
 Entering  10 or 11 shows details of former employees who were terminated.

 <img src="red-vuln1.gif">